RoryDuncan/learning-roadmaps/illustration/roadmap.md

+<p style="background-color: #ffe;">Did you teach yourself Illustration or Animation?
+I'd love for others to contribute to this Roadmap! 🙏</p>

 # Learning Illustration

 Learn the tools of general illustration and design.
 Of course, practice is the key to achieving results.